IEP Meeting Checklist for Teachers (Before, During, and After)

 Share Your Data Objectively

 When it is your turn to speak, stick strictly to the facts.
 Instead of saying a student is lazy, state clearly that they have completed exactly two out of ten homework assignments this quarter.
 Present the physical work samples you gathered.
-Be clear, remain professional, and always speak with compassion.
+Say what you observed.
+Let the data do the persuading.

 Track the Action Items